-Podcasts are a key piece of content in modern marketing strategies — in fact, they’ve become so popular that over half of all consumers in the US have listened to a podcast.
+Podcasts are a key piece of content in modern marketing — especially in legal marketing strategy.
+In fact, they’ve become so popular that over half of all consumers in the US have listened to a podcast.
 Essentially, podcasts are taking over the content market, and if they’ve piqued your interest, you’ve come to the right place.

 So, how do you start a podcast?
 How do you edit a podcast?
 What kind of equipment do you need?
 What platform should you put the podcast on?
 What kind of topics should you cover?
 The questions are numerous, but the Googling stops here.